 Day is done...

-Gleaming bright

-Gone the sun

-From afar...

-From the lake

-From the hills

-All is well...

-Safely rest

-God is nigh.
+Gone the sun From the lake From the hills From the sky All is well ...
+Safely rest, God is nigh.
 Fading Light...
-Dims the sight And a star...
-Gems the sky ...
-Gleaming bright From afar...
-Drawing nigh, Falls the night.
+Dims the sight, And a star Gems the night Gleaming bright...
+From afar Drawing nigh....
+Falls the night.